rstudio/demo-co-quarto-report/README.md

 ## Use as a template

+You can also use this repository as a template for your own reports.

-To modify the main HTML report:
+Here are some ways to modify the HTML report:

 -   Swap out the logo located in `images/logo.png` for your own logo.
 -   Change the color scheme by changing the [color_palette object](https://github.com/rstudio/demo-co-quarto-report/blob/587c5eb6c543aaf9e7702ec3f0ab6ce2fb77476e/02_body.qmd#L11), defined in `02_body.qmd`.